Kurmasana is also called the Tortoise Pose or the Pancake Stretch.

 - The pose is quickly broken up into its components.

-- Each is targeted quickly with kinesiological stretching techniques.
+- Each is targeted quickly with Zaichik Stretching techniques.

 - Principles of creating space in the same muscles through multiple actions is used.